nimbuldev/wt-shrink/README.md

 New-ResizeShim "docker" -RibbonHeight 200 -AnimationType "EaseInOut" -AnimationDuration 300
 ```
 Note: Creating a shim with arguments or using a relative path is not fully supported.
 For example, `New-ResizeShim "npm install" -RibbonHeight 150` will alias "npm" to invoke "npm install."
+If you're trying to do this, you're probably actually looking for the next section of this README.

 ### Conditional Resizing with Triggers